devopsbq/corbel-go/README.md

 #### **Go-Silkroad**
 -----

-Go-silkroad is an API library for work with [Silkroad](opensource.bq.com/).
+Go-silkroad is an API library for work with [Silkroad](http://opensource.bq.com/).
 It currently supports:

   > - Creation of a new Client

-Note: the library active development; requires >= Go 1.3
+Note: library in active development; requires >= Go 1.3

 ----